-Taking care of your dog's paws is more than just knowing a little bit of first aid.
-There are a few dog paw health products that you should always keep with your canine first aid kit in order to protect your dog's paws from injury.
+Taking care of dog paws is more than just knowing first aid.
+There are a few dog paw health supplies that you should always keep close by in order to protect your dog's paws from injury.
 You know what they say, an ounce of prevention is worth a pound of cure.

-Paw balms protect dog’s paws against various extremes including cold surfaces, hot sidewalks and sand.
 There are several brands of paw balms, but one of the most popular choices of doggy paw balm is Musher’s Secret which is made with 100% natural waxes.
-These waxes create a protective layer over the paw pads to protect the paw without hindering movement the way protective boots might.
-Here are some alternative balm brands.

 Benefits of paw balms

 Paw balm is easy to apply, provides a breathable surface for the foot, provides free movement of the feet, moisturizes the paws and works on a range of surfaces.